 Preston's most famous teetotaller...

-Born in 1794 at Walton-le-Dale, Joseph Livesey was the son of a cloth manufacturer who contracted work out to local weavers.
+Born in 1794 in Walton-le-Dale, Joseph Livesey was the son of a cloth manufacturer who contracted work out to local weavers.

 Joseph subsequently became keenly involved in local public life, including identifying with the temperance movement and promoting complete abstinence from alcohol.

-Joseph launched two further publications on teetotalism, and in 1881 issued his memoirs.
+Joseph continued to launch two further publications on teetotalism, authored numerous tracts and lectures, and in 1881 issued his memoirs 'The autobiography of Joseph Livesey'.
 He was also an enthusiast for vegetarianism from 1867 after spending a year without meat.

-He died at the age of 90, leaving a large family behind.
-His will included a provision that every household in Preston should receive a free copy of his Malt Liquor Lecture, in which he maintained ‘there is more food in a penny worth of bread than in a gallon of ale’.
-Each of the 20,000 copies was inscribed with the words, "he being dead yet speaketh".
+Joseph died in 1884 at the age of 90, leaving a large family behind.
+His will included a provision that every household in Preston should receive a free copy of his Malt Liquor Lecture, in which he maintained "there is more food in a penny worth of bread than in a gallon of ale".
+Each of the 20,000 copies was inscribed with the words "he being dead yet speaketh".

 See where Joseph Livesey's temperance movement drew up the first pledge on the Blue Plaque Heritage Walk.